dwjoyce/pythonbook/chapters/More on functions.rst

     def add_5(num):
         return num + 5

 We have used the new keyword ``return`` - this takes an expression, and returns it to the caller of the function.
-This means it is used (or discarded if it is not needed), by whatever code has called the function in the first place.
+This means it is used (or discarded if it is not needed), by whatever code that has called the function in the first place.

 Now add these lines onto the bottom of your program, so that the function defined above is called::